 The majority of native animal species of eastern North America use regenerating forest habitats to feed and raise young.
 Many plants, including oak trees and the American Chestnut tree, require disturbances and early successional stages to complete their life cycles.
 A number of early successional bird species have been the focus of conservation concern for ornithologists as the eastern forests have matured into later stages.
 Many of these species are currently declining, threatened, or endangered in the absence of regular disturbance and subsequent regenerating habitats.

 Through Revive & Restore’s de-extinction research, we discovered that large dense flocks of Passenger Pigeon were a significant driver of forest disturbances for tens of thousands of years.
-While the eastern U.S. has experienced a remarkable reforestation over the past seventy-five years, significant disturbance regimes have been reduced to weather events and logging activities, reducing the healthy mosaic of successional stages and many native inhabiting species declining.
+While the eastern U.S. has experienced a remarkable reforestation over the past seventy-five years, significant disturbance regimes have been reduced to weather events and logging activities, reducing the healthy mosaic of successional stages and leaving populations of many native inhabiting species in decline.
 Also, wildfire suppression efforts removed another consistent source of positive forest disturbance.
 By restoring abundant and densely social flocks of Passenger Pigeons to the eastern U.S., we can restore a consistent and significant disturbance factor to stimulate cycles of regeneration, making forests more productive and diverse.

 HOW TO MAKE A PASSENGER PIGEON